padeir0/mish/readme.md

 An atom is only evaluated as a variable if it is preceded by `$`.

-Some built-in functions shall be available:
+Some built-in functions shall be available, but must be set by the user:
  - `def` that places a variable on the environment
  - `echo` that echoes something back
- - `clear` that cleans the environment
+ - `clear` that cleans the environment (needs to place all functions back in the environment)

 Example: